Kidney: Structure, Function and Related Diseases

 Internal Anatomy

 It distinguishes between an outer renal cortex from an inner renal medulla within the interior of the kidney.
 Extensions from the hilum extend into a funnel-like space, called renal pelvis, which has projections called calyces.
 Divided plies of medullary pyramids project into the calyces, and the cortex extends between these pyramids as a renal column, also called Columns of Bertini.
+The functional units of the kidney are the millions of nephrons that compose the organ.
+Each nephron is made up of the glomerulus and Bowman's capsule, the proximal convoluted tubule, the loop of Henle, and the distal convoluted tubule.

-Function Of The Kidney
+Function of the Kidney

 The functions of the kidney include:

-Filtration Of Blood
+Filtration of Blood

 Each kidney filtrates blood to produce urine.
 Filtration takes place in the glomerulus under sufficiently high blood pressure, which forces water and solutes to pass through a membrane.

-Reabsorption And Secretion
+Reabsorption and Secretion

 Reabsorption into the bloodstream of what is needed from the filtrate occurs in the kidneys, with simultaneous secretion of waste products directly into the urine.
 Mostly occurs in the PCT and loop of Henle, as well as the DCT.